phaserjs/phaser/README.md

 * Swapped to using escaped Unicode characters for the console output.
 * Frame.setTrim no longer modifies the Frame width and height values.
 * AnimationParser doesn't populate the Pixi.TextureCache for every frame any longer.
 Each display object has its own texture property instead.
+* Removed the cacheKey parameters from the AnimationParser methods as they're no longer used.

 ### CocoonJS Specific Updates